 Q: What if a customer would like to move ahead with work in their home despite the suspension?

 A: The safety of our customers and contractors must take precedence during this time.
 We are unable to pay incentives associated with in-home services during this period.
 This includes work associated with a weatherization contract.

 Q: How do we handle projects that are partially completed?

-A: Contact your utility program administrator who can assist you with issues related to
+A: Contact your Utility contacts who can assist you with issues related to incomplete jobs.